Eastnor Castle: History

 The estate was established in the late 16th century when the Cocks family purchased land in the area.
 Subsequent marriages into the Somers and Nash families helped provide the wealth and substance necessary to build the present imposing building, designed to look like one of the medieval castles guarding the Welsh borders.

 The castle was built to the designs of Robert Smirke in 1812–20.
 A.W.N.
 Pugin made some internal alterations – including the decoration of the Gothic drawing room – in 1849–50, and George E. Fox made further changes in the 1860s.
 It is constructed of ashlar stonework, with a lead and slate roof concealed behind an embattled parapet.
 Cast-iron was used for the roof trusses and floor beams.
 It was constructed at a cost of £85,000, the equivalent of approximately £5.1 million at 2024 prices.

 The castle was criticised by Charles Locke Eastlake later in the 19th century:

 It is a massive and gloomy-looking building, flanked by watch-towers, and enclosing a keep.
 To preserve the character at which it aimed, the windows were made exceedingly small and narrow.
 This must have resulted in much inconvenience within...The building in question might have made a tolerable fort before the invention of gunpowder, but as a residence it was a picturesque mistake.

+In 1944, the estate was the site of Nissen huts used to house American troops in the lead-up to the D-Day landings.

 The castle still has an operating flour mill, "one of the oldest in the county", built in the 18th century as Clencher's.
 In the 21st century, the water supply was "reinstated and the machinery overhauled so it is now workable".
 As of 2020, the family occupied only a small part of the castle, "smaller rooms, and we mostly live in the kitchen, which was enlarged in 1992", according to James Hervey-Bathurst, who inherited the property from his mother, the Hon.
 Mrs Elizabeth Hervey-Bathurst, in 1988.

 The castle's business was affected for some time in 2020 due to the COVID-19 pandemic but by mid-July 2020, restrictions were easing.
 The ironwork bridge over the weir, first installed in 1828, was reopened after restoration in 2021.
 The castle is open to tours by the public in certain months of the year; it is also a wedding venue.

+A section of the Berlin Wall was installed in the castle grounds in 2025.